clemensv/real-time-sources/gtfs/gtfs_rt_producer/gtfs_rt_producer_kafka_producer/README.md

 ### GeneralTransitFeedRealTimeEventDispatcher

-`GeneralTransitFeedRealTimeEventDispatcher` handles events for the GeneralTransitFeed.RealTime message group.
+`GeneralTransitFeedRealTimeEventDispatcher` handles events for the GeneralTransitFeedRealTime message group.

 #### Methods: